-However, social proof is an integral part of building the kind of credibility that most marketers want.
-A landing page that lacks social proof may convert fewer leads than one with social proof even if its a good landing page that hits all the right bullet points on our conversion rate list.
+However, social proof is an integral part of building the kind of credibility that most internet marketing experts want.
+A landing page design that lacks social proof may convert fewer leads than one with social proof even if its a good landing page that hits all the right bullet points on our conversion rate list.

 The concept of social proof was popularized by Robert Cialdini in his book Influence.
 It’s based on a simple principle: we’re all more likely to do what we observe other people do.
 This principle relies primarily on numbers – the higher the number, the stronger the proof, and therefore the lower the bounce rate.

 Do you remember the classic McDonald’s billboard ad?
 Obviously, if they’ve served billions of people, we would all believe that they truly know what they’re doing, right?

 Would you want to eat in a restaurant that’s completely empty, or board a commercial airplane with no other passengers?

 In the same way, nobody wants to take the first chance and lose money.
 If others aren’t doing it, then why would you want to be the first?
 It’s about building a great user experience and that starts with establishing trust.

 When potential customers don’t see any form of social proof, they’ve just confirmed for themselves that your offer probably isn’t as valuable as you’ve claimed.

 That’s why integrating social proof into your landing page is crucial.

 Let’s get practical now.
 If you’ve been featured on Huffington Post, Forbes, or the New York Times, or if you have renowned companies as clients, let the world know!
 Share these blog posts on your social networks, work it into your About page or web copy, even share it with your mailing list.
 It’s about building credibility for your brand.